 Final Tips

-- Double-check how your target U.S. university evaluates international transcripts—each institution may have different policies.
+- Double-check how your target U.S. university evaluates international transcripts.
+Each school may use a different conversion method.

-- Keep your transcripts official and translated into English by a certified agency.
+- Keep transcripts official and have certified English translations.

 Good luck with your applications!